aashoo17/notes/hardware/hardware.md

 **control section**
 it is not very useful from software perspective
-sync all opeeration happening in hardware
+sync all operation happening in hardware
 like a byte kept on bus should be changing only some particular register this will be ensured by control section

 **IR**